 Talk in a comfortable, private setting

 Talking about weight and body image can be highly emotional for your daughter.
-Avoid bringing up the topic of weight loss in front of other people, including other family members.
+If you are learning how to talk to your daughter about her weight, avoid bringing up the topic of weight loss in front of other people.
+This includes other family members.
 Also, avoid bringing up the topic when she’s eating, which could make her feel self-conscious or negative about her eating habits.
 The more comfortable your daughter feels with you, the more likely she’ll be to open up and share thoughts and concerns about her weight.

 Make an appointment with your OB-GYN

 Sometimes, teens are more willing to listen to doctors than their parents when it comes to matters of health.
-If you feel that your daughter isn’t receptive to your feedback and education on weight management, or if your daughter is facing problems losing weight, make an appointment with your OB-GYN.
-Your doctor can have a heart-to-heart with your daughter about the role of weight management in women’s health, and work with her on becoming healthier.
+If you feel that your daughter isn’t receptive to your feedback and education on weight management, make an appointment with your OB-GYN.
+Your doctor can have a heart-to-heart about the role of weight management in women’s health and can teach you how to help your teenage daughter lose weight

 July in Florida means a lot of things: swarms of tourists, afternoon storms and heavy humidity that ruins all hairstyles.
-But the sunshine, heat, and humidity also bring along a wealth of health hazards.
+However, the sunshine, heat, and humidity also bring along a wealth of health hazards which include types of bacterial infections.
 While you probably take steps to protect your skin health, are you looking out for your gynecological health, too?

 Florida weather can increase your risk for women’s health conditions such as:

-Hot temperatures and tight shorts can leave your vagina prone to infections.
+Hot temperatures and tight shorts can leave your vagina prone to types of bacterial infections.
 This damp, warm environment is perfectly suited for bacteria to grow and thrive, increasing your risk for bacterial vaginosis or vaginitis.

 Whether you are in an air-conditioned office or out on the beach, you should also get up and move around frequently.
 Sitting too long can contribute to too-warm temperatures in your vagina.